Listen to this article now

 5. Email Everyone You Know

-Draft a personalized email specifying what you intend to do and why, then email it to everyone you know.
+Draft a personalized email specifying what you intend to do and why then email it to everyone you know.
 You, however, do not want to send a mass-generic email but rather personalize it according to the recipient.
+You can even use Edubirdie that helps with text writings.
 This is particularly important if/when emailing prospective donors.
 Be sure to include a link to the fundraiser website in the email before sending it out.
 This will make it much easier for them to send their contributions online.

 6. Take Advantage Of Social Media (Facebook, Twitter, etc.)